How To Style One Dress 5 Ways

 City Casual

-This puff-sleeve dress is the perfect piece to take from day to night.
+This dress is the perfect piece to take from day to night.
 While the slit provides that bit of glam, the linen material is totally adaptable to dressing up and down.
-Pair your midi dress with white sneakers and a tote bag for a sightseeing walk, traveling to or from your destination, or for running weekend errands at home.
+Pair your midi dress with trainers and a tote bag for a sightseeing walk, travelling to or from your destination, or for running weekend errands at home.

 Beach-Ready